tinkerlifeprojects/DUET3D_12864LCD_MenuFiles/README.md

 TinkerLCD Ver 1.0

-A set of menu files for duet 3D printerboards when using with 12864 lcd displays Head to the "Display Editor" tab in the duet web interface and upload all top level files.
+A set of menu files for duet 3D printerboards when using with 12864 lcd displays

+Head to the "Display Editor" tab in the duet web interface and upload all top level files.

+Then add the following line somewhere in your config.g file:

+M918 P1 					   ;initialize display